creativenull/diagnosticls-configs-nvim/README.md

 ## Contributing

-First of all, thank you for your contribution 🙂
+First of all, thank you for your contribution 🙂!

 To help create configurations start with the [diagnostic-languageserver API][dls-setup] to know how the object is structured for a linter or a formatter.
-Also check out the [wiki][dls-wiki] to see examples.
+Also [check out the wiki][dls-wiki] to see some examples.
 Finally, check out the configurations created in the `lua/diagnosticls-configs/linters` and `lua/diagnosticls-configs/formatters` and see how they are implemented.

-Requirements for contributing code should be linted by [`luacheck`][luacheck] and formatted with [`stylua`][stylua].
+Tools required for linting and formatting for this project (which are also supported by this plugin):
++ [`luacheck`][luacheck] - Linting
++ [`stylua`][stylua] - Formatting

 ## Credits

 Credits goes to the following repos for inspiration:

-+ [Diagnostic Language Server](https://github.com/iamcco/diagnostic-languageserver) for example configs in json format
++ [Diagnostic Language Server](https://github.com/iamcco/diagnostic-languageserver) - for example configs in json format
-+ [ale](https://github.com/dense-analysis/ale) for a vibrate list of supported linters/formatters to look through
++ [ale](https://github.com/dense-analysis/ale) - for a vibrate list of supported linters/formatters to look through and implement

 [dls]: https://github.com/iamcco/diagnostic-languageserver
 [dls-setup]: https://github.com/iamcco/diagnostic-languageserver#config--document